Blog

 </TooltipProvider>

 After doing that, every tooltip suddenly opened fast.
-I did not change any timing or pass any config.
+I didn’t change any timing or pass any config.
 The only difference was where the provider was placed.

-If you are using tooltips and they feel sluggish, check where your TooltipProvider is.
-If it is not at the root level, that is probably your issue.
-Do not hide it inside wrapper components.
+If you are using tooltips and they feel sluggish, check where your <TooltipProvider> is.
+If it’s not at the root level, that is probably your issue.
+Don’t hide it inside wrapper components.
 Keep it high up in the tree and your UI will feel way better.